roomthily/ec_esip_june_2016_workshop/guidelines/draft/index.md

 layout: guidelines
 ---

-# Draft Software Assessment Guidelines - Priority Categories #
+# Draft Software Assessment Guidelines #

 <div class="feedback">
     <p>We ask that you consider a few things when looking over these guidelines.</p>